 Beyond Binary Thinking

 A psychologist, a philosopher, and an anthropologist walk into a Podcast.
-We hope to offend anyone that holds entrenched views, pop some bubbles, air out some echo chambers, see if we can tackle familiar controversies, and try and find a third way.
+We hope to offend anyone that holds entrenched views, pop some bubbles, air out some echo chambers, see if we can tackle familiar controversies, while trying to find a third way.

 While the daydream Brelievers seem asleep at the wheel, the Remoaners' project fear remains as unconvincing as their attempts to call everyone racist.
 Furthermre attempts to push for a second referendum lost Labour the North of England, and the election.